SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/generic-type.md

 ### Integer getTypeDimensions(Generic generic)

 `getTypeDimensions()` returns the number of array dimensions for a variable.
-The argument is automatically be up-casted to a Generic.
+The argument is automatically up-casted to a Generic.

 ```crmscript!
 Integer[][] i;